DESTINATIONS

 jigokudani-korakukan-green-season

 The founding of the park is thanks to a man called Sogo Hara.
 An employee of the Nagano Electric Railway (Nagano Dentetsu), Hara was a keen hiker who discovered the original troop while trekking through an area known as Jigokudani, or the ‘Valley of Hell’, in 1957.
 The area was named as such due to its steep mountains and the smell of sulphur emitting from the natural hot springs that bubble to the surface in the valley.
-Hara marvelled at the monkeys and from that point onward became entwined in their future and story.
+Hara marveled at the monkeys and from that point onward became entwined in their future and story

 Snow Monkeys_180521_0227